iechor/docs/content/desktop/settings/windows.md

 HTTP/HTTPS proxies can be used when:

-- Signing in to Docker
+- Signing in to iEchor
 - Pulling or pushing images
 - Fetching artifacts during image builds
 - Containers interact with the external network
 - Scanning images

-If the host uses a HTTP/HTTPS proxy configuration (static or via Proxy Auto-Configuration), Docker Desktop reads this configuration and automatically uses these settings for signing into Docker, for pulling and pushing images, and for container Internet access.
+If the host uses a HTTP/HTTPS proxy configuration (static or via Proxy Auto-Configuration), iEchor Desktop reads this configuration and automatically uses these settings for signing into iEchor, for pulling and pushing images, and for container Internet access.

-To set a different proxy for Docker Desktop, turn on **Manual proxy configuration** and enter a single upstream proxy URL of the form `http://proxy:port` or `https://proxy:port`.
+To set a different proxy for iEchor Desktop, turn on **Manual proxy configuration** and enter a single upstream proxy URL of the form `http://proxy:port` or `https://proxy:port`.

 To prevent developers from accidentally changing the proxy settings, see